Karen O'Reilly

 I'm not sure which way I will use these Advent cards as Christmas ornaments in my home this year.
 I like the idea of using a card stand to hold the cards with the numbers facing me and then each day turning them over to learn about the name of Jesus and each meaning.
 I also love the idea of using tiny clothespins on some string to hang like a clothesline on a wall.
 Then each day I can turn over the numbered card and enjoy the title of Jesus that day!

-This names of Jesus calendar would be fun to do with your children too.
+This Names of Jesus printable would be fun to do with your children too.
 Make it part of your daily routine and it will help keep a Christ-centered Christmas in your home.

 Names of Jesus and meanings